wfordh/ottoneu_auctions/README.md

 ## TO DO
 - Figure out why `playerid_lookup()` prints the message each time.
 Either get it to stop printing each time or find a way to filter that out of the web page.
 - Stretch goal for this project is to make it possible to enter your league number and get that day's auctions, which effectively extends it to any league.
-Streamlit and PyWebIO are options.
+Streamlit, [hex](https://hex.tech/) and PyWebIO are options.
 - Refactor so logic and UI are more effectively split.
 May require making a class
 - Curate columns for HTML more
 - Add Fangraphs' projections for RoS.
 Preferably an average of Depth Charts, ZiPS, Steamer, and THE BAT, converted to the FG Points system for Ottoneu.
 - Add players on waivers
+- Change percentiles to ints instead of floats